shamshubham/blog-website-design-react/README.md

       - Settings.jsx
     - single
       - single.css
-      - single.jsx
+      - Single.jsx
     - write
       - write.css
       - Write.jsx
   - App.js
   - index.js
 ```

-## Dependencies
+## 📦 Dependencies

-- react-router-dom: Framework for react routing
+- **react-router-dom**: For navigation and routing within the React application.

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-If you find any issues or want to contribute enhancements, feel free to submit a pull request.
+Contributions are encouraged!
+If you encounter issues or have ideas for enhancements, feel free to submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.